kom42ec/dev-form/README.md

 - Create a large grid and put all forms and text inside, one next to each other. // DONE

 - Each form comes with its own Submit and Reset buttons.
-Create primary and secondary button. // NEXT
+Create primary and secondary button. // DONE

-- First form: A form for collecting personal data: First name, Last name, Email address, Phone number, Date of birth, Age.
+- First form: A form for collecting personal data: First name, Last name, Email address, Phone number, Date of birth, Age. // DONE

-- Second form: A form for collecting professional data: Website URL, Linkedin URL, Github URL, Resume PDF file, etc.
+- Second form: A form for collecting professional data: Website URL, Linkedin URL, Github URL, Resume PDF file, etc. // NEXT

 - Third form: A form for collecting education and experience level: Highest form of education dropdown, Level of expertise dropdown, Years of experience radio button, Kind of web developer radio button.